Digital-Alchemy-TS/documentation/Blog/01 Building a Basic Automation.md

 > 1. Check out the [[Automation Quickstart Overview|quickstart]] guide to create your own project
 > 2. The [[Next Steps|next steps]] page can give you more context on how these work

-Now that we have a foundation on **what is a service** / **how to wire them together**, let's build on that by building a basic automation.
+Now that we have a foundation on **what is a service** / **how to wire them together**, let's build on that by creating a basic automation.

 ## 🌐 Connecting to Home Assistant